UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 </iframe>

-Notes: Examples of data that is effectively represented by diverging color schemes include temperature, correlations, and differences, where zero often can be a natural midpoint.
+Notes: Examples of data that is effectively represented by diverging colour schemes include temperature, correlations, and differences, where zero often can be a natural midpoint.

 Here we are plotting data from the last few years of the average daily temperature (C) in Toronto, Canada [downloaded from weatherstats.ca](https://toronto.weatherstats.ca/download.html).

-As you can see, a sequential color scheme can be used to visualize this data, but it does not get a good sense for when the temperature was negative and when it was positive.
+As you can see, a sequential colour scheme can be used to visualize this data, but it does not get a good sense for when the temperature was negative and when it was positive.